Moe-Salim91156/Moe-Salim91156/README.md

 # 👋 Hello, My Name is Mohammad Salim!

 I'm a passionate **Software Engineering Graduate** with a knack for Automation, low-level programming, DevOps, and game development.
 I enjoy crafting efficient solutions, automating workflows, and exploring the intersection of art and technology.
-Currently, I'm focused on building my 42 projects, **Minishell** now ! :), as part of my journey at [42 Amman](https://42network.org/).
+Currently, I'm focused on building my 42 projects, as part of my journey at [42 Amman](https://42network.org/).

 ---